dhall-lang/dhall-lang/standard/type-inference.md

-The `toMap` operator cab be applied only to a record value, and every field of the record must have the same type.
+The `toMap` operator can be applied only to a record value, and every field of the record must have the same type.